-Key Question 1.
+KQ 1.
 Do Primary Care Depression Screening Programs in the General Adult Population, Including Older Adults, Result in Improved Health Outcomes?

-Key Question 1a.
+KQ 1a.
 Does Sending Depression Screening Test Results to Providers (With or Without Additional Care Management Supports) Result in Improved Health Outcomes?

-We found nine trials addressing benefits of screening (n=3,814);^{72,73,153-159} five in general adult populations^{72,73,154,155,157} and four targeting older adults (Table 18).^{153,156,158,159} All studies except one in older adults were available for our previous systematic review.
-As in that review, only one study met criteria for KQ1, comparing screening with usual care case-finding.154 The remaining studies met criteria for KQ1a, in which all patients in both groups were screened for depression, patients screening positive were enrolled in the study, but results were returned only to providers in the intervention group.^{72,73,153,155-159} Additional treatment components were included along with screening results feedback in these studies, ranging from brief education about the screening test72 to an extensive quality improvement program.155
+We found nine trials addressing benefits of screening (n=3,814); 72,73,161-167 five in general adult populations 72,73,162,163,165 and four targeting older adults (Table 18).
+161,164,166,167 All studies except one in older adults were available for our previous systematic review.
+As in that review, only one study met criteria for KQ 1, comparing screening with usual care case-finding.
+The remaining studies met criteria for KQ 1a, in which all patients in both groups were screened for depression, patients screening positive were enrolled in the study, but results were returned only to providers in the intervention group.
+72,73,161,163-167 Additional treatment components were included along with screening results feedback in these studies, ranging from brief education about the screening test 72 to an extensive quality improvement program.
+163

-The single KQ1 trial, by Williams and colleagues, randomized participants to screening or usual care and retained participants who screened negative as well as positive in the analysis, comparable to a typical primary care population.154 All included participants, however, completed a diagnostic interview via phone, so none were truly naïve to being asked about depressive symptoms.
+The single KQ 1 trial, by Williams and colleagues, randomized participants to screening or usual care and retained participants who screened negative as well as positive in the analysis, comparable to a typical primary care population.
+All included participants, however, completed a diagnostic interview via phone, so none were truly naïve to being asked about depressive symptoms.
 In addition, followup for depression outcomes was limited to one of the two study sites and further to only those who met criteria for MDD at the diagnostic interview, with a subset of those who did not meet MDD criteria, oversampling those with depression symptoms.
-For all remaining (KQ1a) trials, samples were limited to patients with depressive symptomatology.
-Some studies included patients who screened positive on a single depression screening instrument while other required either an additional screening instrument or a confirmed diagnosis of depression after a diagnostic interview.
+For all remaining (KQ 1a) trials, samples were limited to patients with depressive symptomatology.
+Some studies included patients who screened positive on a single depression screening instrument while others required either an additional screening instrument or a confirmed diagnosis of depression after a diagnostic interview.

-Most of the trials were cluster randomized, at the level of the providers or clinics rather than individuals, and three were individually randomized trials, including the KQ1 study.^{72,154,157} Followup ranged from 3 months to almost 5 years.
+Most of the trials were cluster randomized, at the level of the provider or clinic rather than the individual, and three were individually randomized trials, including the KQ 1 study. ^{72,162,165} Followup ranged from 3 months to almost 5 years.

-Two studies were conducted in the Netherlands^{158,159} and the remainder were conducted in the United States, all in primary care settings.
-This is an older body of literature; the most recent trial was published within the past 5 years,158 however, the rest were published in the 1990s through early 2000s.
+Two studies were conducted in the Netherlands^{166,167} and the remainder were conducted in the United States, all in primary care settings.
+This is an older body of literature; the most recent trial was published within the past 5 years, 166 but the rest were published in the 1990s through early 2000s.

 Studies used a variety of screening instruments.
-Most of the trials targeting older adults used the GDS, and others used the Center for Epidemiologic Studies Depression (CES-D), various forms of the PHQ or the Primary Care Evaluation of Mental Disorder (PRIME-MD), and the WHO Composite International Diagnostic Interview (CIDI).
-In most cases screening occurred in conjunction with a primary care clinic visit; however, one of the studies conducted in the Netherlands either invited participants to complete a home-based screening or sent the screening instrument by mail, with just over 50 percent completing the screening in both cases.
+Most of the trials targeting older adults used the GDS, and others used the Center for Epidemiologic Studies Depression, various forms of the PHQ or the Primary Care Evaluation of Mental Disorder, and the WHO Composite International Diagnostic Interview.
+In most cases, screening occurred in conjunction with a primary care clinic visit; however, one of the studies conducted in the Netherlands either invited participants to complete a home-based screening or sent the screening instrument by mail, with just more than 50 percent completing the screening in both cases.
 Where reported, screening was completed by 53 to 90 percent of those invited to be screened.